casalgado/take_2/notes.md

 - why does ligth blue color have opacity in figma?
 - how is CurrentColor implemented in icon snippets?
+- what is the proper way to export icon assets from figma?

 # Possible Features